Afghanistan probes report Iranian border guards forced migrants into river, many drowned

 The incident could trigger a diplomatic crisis between Iran and Afghanistan at a time when the coronavirus pandemic has seen a mass exodus of Afghan migrants from Iran with many testing positive for COVID-19.

-Up to 2,000 Afghans daily cross the border from Iran, a global coronavirus hotspot, into Heart.
+Up to 2,000 Afghans daily cross the border from Iran, a global coronavirus hotspot, into Herat.

-As of Sunday, at least 541 infected people are from Heart province, which recorded 13 deaths, with the majority of positive cases found among Afghan returnees from Iran, said Rafiq Shirzad, a health ministry spokesman in Heart.
+As of Sunday, at least 541 infected people are from Herat province, which recorded 13 deaths, with the majority of positive cases found among Afghan returnees from Iran, said Rafiq Shirzad, a health ministry spokesman in Herat.

+(This story has been refiled to correct the spelling of Herat throughout)

 Additional reporting by Orooj Hakimi, Hamid Shalizi in Kabul, Writing by Rupam Jain; Editing by Michael Perry